I Would Still

 She knows no boundaries, nor does she heed danger,

-she chases rainbows, and runs to catch the golden specks of dust.
+she chases rainbows, and runs to catch the golden specks

 that reflect the sunlight.